opensearch-project/OpenSearch/plugins/ingestion-hive/README.md

 - Hive Metastore (Hive 3.x or 4.x) accessible via Thrift
 - Table data stored as Parquet files on a filesystem accessible from OpenSearch nodes
 - For Kerberos: a valid keytab and `krb5.conf` configured on OpenSearch nodes
+- Kerberos authentication applies to the Metastore connection.
+Reading data files from Kerberos-secured HDFS is not yet supported

 ## Delivery Guarantees